The Routes

 The Vegas In 24 ultracycling circuit is the ultimate test of human resolve.
 Whether you are chasing an official Fastest Known Time (FKT) or simply fighting to beat the 24-hour clock, these routes represent the pinnacle of endurance cycling challenges.

 Every mile has been meticulously scouted to ensure the integrity of the leaderboard, but each path demands a different physiological and psychological price.
 From the vertical assault of the mountains to the high-speed isolation of the deep desert, this is the world’s toughest one-day cycling event.
 Do you have the engine and the grit?
-Which Vegas In 24 route are you going to conquer?
+Which route will you conquer?

 Almost 20% of the Tour de France in less than 24 hours!